 Into a Future of Abundance

 Gathering with family and honoring our blessings is always a good thing.
 It’s the whitewashed mythology and erasure of genocide that’s the problem.
-Celebrating Native American Heritage Month doesn’t mean you have to give up Thanksgiving – but rather, don’t let it be the entire focus of November.
+Celebrating Native American Heritage Month doesn’t mean you have to give up Thanksgiving – but rather, don’t let it be the entire focus of late November.
 Give thought to Native American communities.
 Share the real history of the holiday.
 And if you can, join others in building an America that offers abundance and nourishment for everyone.